The essential nature of writing is that it communicates knowledge beyond the lifetime of any individual.

 From the days of Alexandria on, the essential nature of a library has always been that it preserves writing for future generations.

 That's why my father, a co-founder and early chancellor of Brock University, quoted Stephen Leacock to argue, successfully, that the first building to be built to found the new university be the library.

-Much of the past library role of presenting writing has been taken over by the internet.
+Much of the past library role of presenting today's writing has been taken over by the internet.
 Providing access to the internet is indeed a natural role for libraries today.
 So is hosting or encouraging activities that spread the knowledge, understanding and appreciation of writing.

 The Ottawa library is doing an excellent job of presenting writing across our extended city despite the caprices of pre-amalgamation boundaries.
 It's failing at preservation.

 When I came to Ottawa in the 1960's, the Carnegie Library had rooms full of books donated by Ottawans to be preserved for future generations.
 Two specific examples: